invadergir/juce-double-precision-poc/README.md

 ### Performance Testing Procedure

 Note that the performance difference between the script-generated code and a templatized version of the same code was not performed.
-We can assume that the performance would be exactly the same, since for templates, the compiler creates multiple distinct class types based on each given template type; and this is exactly what I have done, in a different way outside of the compiler.
+We can safely assume that the performance would be exactly the same, since for templates, the compiler creates multiple distinct class types based on each given template type; and this is exactly what I have done, in a different way.

 Performance of each of the two scenarios was measured using my Profiler and multi-threaded logging (MTLogger) classes.
-3 runs of 10,000 samples each will be averaged for the final result.
+3 runs of 10,000 samples each was averaged for the final result.

 I ensured all processing uses SAMPLE_TYPE, set 100% minimum processor state in Windows' Power Options, and used this profiler config: